Citadel of Pamplona: Construction

-The Strength of the Citadel
+The strength of the Citadel

 The citadel of Pamplona has not suffered significant defensive attacks.
-It has therefore rarely been besieged, although it has been taken.
-On February 16, 1808, Napoléon's French army under the command of General D’Armagnac, who by the treaty of Fontainebleau with King Charles IV, was allowed to cross the Iberian Peninsula for the Invasion of Portugal.
+It has rarely been besieged, although it has been taken.
+On February 16, 1808, Napoléon's French army under the command of General D'Armagnac, who, by the treaty of Fontainebleau with King Charles IV, was allowed to cross the Iberian Peninsula for the Invasion of Portugal.
 With a strategic ambush, he invaded the city.
-His troops entered on February 9, 1808 through the San Nicolás gateway (located in Segundo Ensanche, in the centre of Pamplona, at the crossroads of Calle Cortes de Navarra and Calle San Ignacio).
+His troops entered on February 9, 1808, through the San Nicolás gateway (located in Segundo Ensanche, in the centre of Pamplona, at the crossroads of Calle Cortes de Navarra and Calle San Ignacio).

 The officers stayed in the nobles houses of the city and the rest of the soldiers, up to 4,000, were stationed in different areas.
-This situation was tense, which lead to a street brawl resulting in one of the soldiers being stabbed to death.
+This situation was tense, which lead to a street brawl, resulting in one of the soldiers being stabbed to death.
 In the increasingly hostile environment, Napoleon ordered D'Armagnac to take over the city.
-The plan was to take advantage of a snowstorm on February 16 when French soldiers approached the city playing snowball games in front of the defenders.
+The plan was to take advantage of a snowstorm on February 16, when French soldiers approached the city playing snowball games in front of the defenders.
 When they were near, they took out the weapons they had hidden in their clothes and managed to enter and take over the city.

-Similar strategies were effectively used against the Napoleonic troops in other later seizures of citadels and castles (the citadel of Barcelona and Montjuic Castle by Duhesme on February 28, the citadel of Figueras by Colonel Piat and The Mota Castle of San Sebastián).
+Similar strategies were effectively used against the Napoleonic troops in other, later seizures of citadels and castles (the citadel of Barcelona and Montjuic Castle by Duhesme on February 28, the citadel of Figueras by Colonel Piat and The Mota Castle of San Sebastián).

-In 1823 the liberal soldiers offered greater resistance for five months before the army of the Hundred Thousand Sons of St. Louis.
+In 1823, the liberal soldiers offered greater resistance for five months before the army of the Hundred Thousand Sons of St. Louis.
 The intention was to besiege it, without taking it, to prevent the departure of the soldiers, while the rest of the army went all over the peninsula to restore absolutism.
 Subsequently, on September 3, they began bombing the city of Pamplona.
 On September 16, after another heavy bombing, they surrendered.

-During the Spanish Civil War, the rebels carried out numerous executions of Republicans at the Socorro Gate amid the Spanish Civil War, through a very harsh repression in Navarre.
+During the Spanish Civil War, the rebels carried out numerous executions of Republicans at the Socorro Gate, through a very harsh repression in Navarre.
 A plaque was placed in his memory in 2007 that was replaced in March 2012 by a monolith with the same text in the area of the moats near the street, Socorro Gate.
 The inscription, in Spanish and Basque, reads as follows:

-The city council and the city of Pamplona as a tribute to the 298 residents shot in 1936 for defending freedom and social justice.
+"The city council and the city of Pamplona as a tribute to the 298 residents shot in 1936 for defending freedom and social justice."